idlab-discover/CloudNativeLab/README.md

 This repository is only used for documentation and support.

-* Take a look at [the wiki](https://github.com/idlab-discover/CloudNativeLab/wiki) for more information on how to use Tengu labs.
+* Take a look at [the wiki](https://github.com/idlab-discover/CloudNativeLab/wiki) for more information on how to use CloudNativeLab.
 * If you have any questions, [please create an issue](https://github.com/idlab-discover/CloudNativeLab/issues).